yuyue2013/klipper/docs/S-Curve.md

 issue the following G-Code command to start: `SET_VELOCITY_LIMIT ACCEL=500`.
 Print the test model increasing the acceleration every 5 mm by 500-1000 mm/sec^2 (`SET_VELOCITY_LIMIT ACCEL=1000` and so forth).
-It's OK if there is some ghosting near the notches that are close by, but do notice if it appears elsewhere, e.g. along the *long* sides.
+It's OK if there is some ghosting near the notches that are close to each other, but do notice if it appears elsewhere, e.g. along the *long* sides.
 Choose the max acceleration value below that, and set it using `SET_VELOCITY_LIMIT ACCEL=...` command.

 2. **Tune square corner velocity**: issue `SET_VELOCITY_LIMIT SQUARE_CORNER_VELOCITY=1 JERK=15000` command to start.